sbz/elfdbg/README.md

 ## Build and install

-The Makefile use the standard BSDMakefile to build the program.
+The Makefile use the standard BSD Makefile to build the program.

 ```
 make && sudo make install
 ```

+If your on Linux, use `make -f GNUMakefile` to specify the GNU Makefile.

 ## Test